lafifii/Fruit_Recognition/README.md

 ```bash
 $ pip install virtualenv==16.1.0
 ```
-> We use version 16.1.0 since it exists some compatibility issues when packaging scripts with other versions of VirtualEnv

 ### Create a virtual environment
 Once **virtualenv** is installed, in the corresponding git repository folder, execute the command: